alinaveed1983/EC2_bastion-vpc-terraform/README.md

 ## Note
 ```
-1. terraform.tfvars → only talks to root/variables.tf
+1. root/terraform.tfvars → only talks to root/variables.tf
-2. Module cannot see these values unless you pass them explicitly in main.tf(root)
+2. Module cannot see these values unless you pass them explicitly in root/main.tf
 ```

 ## Steps to Add Another EC2 Instance